Division of Communications, Humanities and Human Services

 The Division of Communications, Humanities, and Human Services (CHHS, for short) offers a broad selection of programs that provide students with communication skills, critical thinking skills, and practical experience, skill sets that are critical to success in both graduate school and the workplace.

 Our faculty bring a wide variety of academic experience and professional skills to the classroom.
 With small class sizes, our faculty are able to provide students with individualized instruction and opportunities for intellectual inquiry in areas that interest and benefit the student.
 In addition, our faculty offer students opportunities for leadership and experience by advising the Sigma Tau Delta and Alpha Chi honor societies, the Purple Patch literary magazine, and the Non-Profit Leadership Alliance.

-In addition to courses in religion, philosophy, Spanish, and French, our division houses these degree programs:
+In addition to courses in religion, philosophy, and foreign language, our division houses these degree programs:

 English offers concentrations in Literary Studies and Writing Studies, preparing the student for post-graduate opportunities ranging from education to law school.
 For more information, contact Dr. Claire Schmidt.

 Interdisciplinary Studies provides the student with the opportunity to create an individualized program of study from two or three academic areas tailored to meet the student's personal post-graduate plans.
 For more information, contact Ms. Kelley McKay-Fuemmeler.

 Non-Profit Management empowers students to positively impact their communities, locally and globally, as nonprofit management professionals.
 The program creates a personalized and diverse learning experience reflective of the principles and practices necessary for implementing positive social change within the nonprofit sector.
 For more information, contact Ms. Heather Troth.